CalliEliza/pset1/README.md

 # pset1
-Code for assignments in pset1 for CS50
+Code for assignment for an online course.